 - If your birthday falls on days 21 through 31: You receive your payments on the fourth Wednesday of each month, meaning you will receive your first payment with the 2023 COLA on Jan.
 25.

-There are a couple of exceptions to this schedule, however.
+There are multiple exceptions to this schedule, however.
+Read on to learn more about a couple of them.

 Exception for longtime Social Security recipients